What are the Olympic Equestrian sports? The Olympic Equestrian sports are dressage, three-day eventing and show jumping.

-Each country may have a maximum of 3 riders competing for individual medals in the dressage competition.
-There may be 4 riders from each country in jumping and 5 in eventing competing for individual medals.
+Each country may have a maximum of three riders competing for individual medals in the dressage competition.
+There may be four riders from each country in jumping and five in eventing competing for individual medals.

 Showjumping placings are determined by the fewest knock-downs, penalties and fastest times if there is a jump-off.
-Dressage placings are determined by the highest scores with 100% being the ideal score.
+Dressage placings are determined by the highest scores with 100 percent being the ideal score.

 Eventing medals are determined by the combined scores for all phases.
 In all cases, the combined scores of all team members are calculated to find the winning team in each event.